openfaas/faas/CONTRIBUTING.md

 **How do I become a maintainer?**

-Maintainers are well-known contributors who help with:
+Maintainers are well-known contributors with a track record of:

 * Fixing, testing and triaging issues
 * Joining contributor meetings and supporting new contributors
 * Testing and reviewing pull requests